osvaldsoza/petz-api/README.md

 # Project Summary
 Technical assessment of the ``Petz``company for backend developer.
-To implement a Rest API to select, create, update and delete a ``Pet``.
+To implement a Rest API to select, create, update and delete a resource.

 ## ✔️ Technologies used
 - ``SpringBoot``